joes0451/ADev/ReadMe.txt

 		disable output.
 If you hit another command button while Logcat is running it will automatically be disabled.

+		You can choose to just view log output from the running Process Id, there can be a slight delay before it starts.
 		You can edit the "logcat_filter" property in config.properties which will help to block the output of the selected tags.